25 Epic Places to Visit in Ontario in Winter (2026)

 Locals will tell you its one of the best places to live and visit in Ontario, anytime of year.
 You can also enjoy winter hiking on Island Lake Conservation Area, nearby.

-Kitchener and Waterloo (two different cities side by side) are located just 90 minutes west of Toronto.
 Being a ‘student town’ with two universities and one college in the area, there are a lot of fun things to do year-round, and winter is no different.
+Ways to enjoy winter in the KW area include:

-A special winter festival, called Winterloo is held in late January.
+- Take part in Winterloo, held in late January.
 There are food markets, ice sculptures, and snow activities, and even sled dogs.

-For an adrenaline rush, you can go snow-tubing, skiing or snowboarding at Chicopee park, which is just 15 minutes outside of Kitchener.
+- Go snow-tubing, skiing or snowboarding at Chicopee park, which is just 15 minutes outside of Kitchener.
 It has a 200 ft vertical drop, and plenty of beginner as well as more advanced hills.

-Looking for another way to escape the cold indoors?
-Check out the Kitchener-Waterloo Art Gallery, which has mostly contemporary works – both Canadian and international.
+- To get indoors, check out the Kitchener-Waterloo Art Gallery, which has mostly contemporary works – both Canadian and international.

 Pro Tip: I lived in Waterloo as a student, and one of my favourite things to do in the city year-round was to go see a movie at the Princess Cinemas, which are located in historic buildings downtown and play independent, international and Canadian films.
 Check what’s playing here.

-18. Niagara on the Lake
+20. Niagara on the Lake

-Niagara on the Lake is a popular place to visit year-round, but in the wintertime they have their special Icewine Festival, which takes place over two weekends in January.
+Niagara on the Lake is a popular place to visit year-round, but in the wintertime, they have their special Icewine Festival, which takes place over two weekends in January.

 Held outdoors in the heritage downtown, the Ice Wine Festival features ice wines made from local wineries, as well as delicious gourmet finger foods from upscale local restaurants.

-There’s less to do in winter, but its a beautiful town to visit year round (plus it will be cheaper, and you won’t have to fight crowds.)
+There’s less to do in winter, but its a beautiful town to visit year-round (plus it will be cheaper, and you won’t have to fight crowds.)

-19. Creemore
+21. Creemore

 Creemore is a small village nestled in hilly farmland area less than 2 hours north of Toronto.
 It has a quaint historic downtown with shopping, and is home to the smallest jail in North America, as well as the brewery for the popular Creemore Springs beer.

-Being only 20 minutes to Blue Mountain, and 10 mins to Devil’s Glen (the tallest ski slope in Ontario) Creemore makes a quiet place to enjoy small town culture in winter, as well as lots of winter sports and activities nearby.
+Being only 20 minutes to Blue Mountain, and 10 mins to Devil’s Glen (the tallest ski slope in Ontario) Creemore makes a quiet place to enjoy small-town culture in winter, as well as lots of winter sports and activities nearby.

-The Creemore Springs Brewery in downtown Creemore offers the following tour options throughout the year:
+- The Creemore Springs Brewery in downtown Creemore offers the following tour options throughout the year: Tours at the Creemore Brewery typically take 20-30 minutes, and advance registrations are needed.

 With the great winter hikes, ski slopes nearby, as well as the quaint downtown with the smallest jail and brewery, Creemore makes a fantastic weekend winter getaway in Ontario.

-Stay in this bed and bed breakfast on farmland just outside Creemore
+Check out this bed and bed breakfast on farmland just outside Creemore

-22. Mount St. Louis Moonstone
+22. Mount St. Louis Moonstone (largest beginner ski hill in Ontario)

-Ontario has hundreds of ski resorts.
 While Blue Mountain, mentioned above, is the largest ski resort in Ontario, Mount St. Louis is known for having the largest beginner hill in Ontario.

 Its a fantastic place to learn to ski, but there are also plenty of intermediate and advanced runs for those looking for more of a challenge.